-Professor Helen

-Elisabeth Foster
+Emerita Professor Helen Elisabeth Foster

-Professor of Paediatric Rheumatology,

-Co-Chair, Paediatric Global Musculoskeletal Taskforce
+Professor of Paediatric Rheumatology, Co-Chair, Paediatric Global Musculoskeletal Taskforce

-Helen graduated from Newcastle University in 1985, trained in adult rheumatology and subsequently general paediatrics and paediatric rheumatology.
-She was awarded an Arthritis Research Campaign Fellowship in 1988-1990.
-She has worked in the National Health Service (NHS) as a consultant since 1995 at Newcastle Hospitals NHS Foundation Trust, as a Clinical Senior Lecturer in Paediatric Rheumatology at Newcastle University since 2001 and was awarded a personal Chair in 2008.
+Helen Foster graduated from Newcastle University in 1985 and trained originally in adult medicine, adult rheumatology followed by general paediatrics and paediatric rheumatology in the UK and Canada.
+She was awarded an Arthritis Research Campaign Clinical Research Fellowship 1988-1990.
+She worked as an NHS consultant at Newcastle Hospitals from 1995 and enabled growth of the regional service and multidisciplinary team.
+She was appointed as Clinical Senior Lecturer at Newcastle University in 2001, with a Personal Chair in 2008 and awarded Emerita Professor on her retirement in 2021.